5roop/task8/README.md

 # Addendum 2022-04-11T07:48:07

 I remapped train and test data.
 It turns out that the second iteration can be loaded and iterated through without finding empty instances.

+# Addendum 2022-04-20T14:11:54

+Training new model (38_unnormalised) as we speak.

+Dataprep:
+54248 files from parlaspeech train.
+Sampling as diverse as possible like last time: take an instance from every speaker and add it to the train until there are enough samples.

+Setup:
+8 epochs.
+5 intermediate checkpoints saved.
+The rest of the training params are the same as before.